sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 3. For a incoherent regulation, **you can be hired with the sole postal receipt but you can't have an italian bank account without a definitive residence permit**.
 Since italian companies are bound to pay wages with traceable transitions, in the first couple of months or so (depending from when you'll get your registration appointment), we will have to either pay you on a foreign bank account or paying you with checks.
 In the second case, you will have to change checks in cash at our bank branch.
 This is an annoyance we are working to solve.

 4. For bureaucratic reasons, **passing the first 30 days in a hotel is the quicker way to activate the Blue Card contract procedure**.
 There are other options but they will take (way) longer.
 Among them, you may want to rent an apartment before your trip.
 In this case, consider that you will have to produce all necessary documentation for a legal rent agreement by the day of your appointment in Prefecture.
 In addition you will need to already have an italian Fiscal Code, which basically means you have already been in Italy in the past.
 If you want to go that way SparkFabrik won't be able to act on your behalf, nor to refund your costs.
 We will still do our best to help on a practical perspective, like talk to the apartment owner, collect physical documents and the like.
+Since 30 days pass fast, our advice is to begin to look anyway for a more stable accommodation in the days before your departure.
+Finding accommodations in Milan may be a non trivial task depending on your budget, your expectations and the period of the year.
+As above, we can provide best-effort help, contacting a shortlist of locators of your choice.

 ## Relocating from outside EU with a Green Card